A 14-Day Portugal Itinerary

 Hotels in Lisbon

-As you discover the beautiful capital, don’t forget to dedicate one of the days to visit the fairytale-like Sintra.
+As you discover the beautiful capital, don’t forget to dedicate one of the days to visiting the fairytale-like Sintra.
 This stunning UNESCO site is full of hilltop castles, colorful palaces, and exotic gardens.
 It’s only a short 40-minute train ride from Lisbon, making it the perfect day trip on your 2-week Portugal itinerary.
 You can use the same Lisbon Card you used in the city to get there.

 Due to its microclimate, you’ll find the hills covered in lush greenery.
 Wander between the majestic pine forests as you discover the different castles and palaces in this huge natural park.